How to Draw Lewis Dot Structure

 Hence all valence electrons are used and no more electrons are left.

-Final completed correct lewis dot structure of perchlorate ion is
+Final completed correct Lewis dot structure of perchlorate ion is

 lewis dot structure of perchlorate ion